 - Emphasizes the use of integrated, consistent and repeatable processes to reduce risk while maturing and managing the technical baseline.
 The final product baseline forms the basis for production, sustainment, future changes and upgrades.

 - Provides insight into system life-cycle resource requirements and impacts on human health and the environment.

-Our qualitied system engineers are available to assist you with through the acquisition process.
-We adapt system engineering principles to ensure that even smaller projects full meet the requirement of the customer.
+Our qualitied system engineers are available to assist you throughout the acquisition process.
+We adapt system engineering principles to ensure that even smaller projects meet or exceed the requirement of the customer.